Avaconnolly/DataCleaning_HeartDisease/README.md

 # DataCleaning_HeartDisease
-An exercise to practice data cleaning
+An exercise to practice basic data cleaning